-- The Internet and the Web
+• The Internet and the Web

-- Internet

-- ARPANET Advanced Research Project Agency Network

-- Launched in 1969

-- Network infrastructure connects computers around the world

-- World Wide Web

-- Introduced in 1991 at the Center for Educational Nuclear Research (CERN)

-- Before 1991 the Internet was all text based

-- Web made it possible to include multimedia resources

-- Internet and the Web

-- Internet is the actual network.
-Made up of wires, cables, satellites, and rules for exchanging information between computers connected to the network.

-- Web is a multimedia interface to the resources available on the Internet

-- Uses of the Internet and the Web

-- Communicating

-- Shopping

-- Searching

-- Educating (e-learning)

-- Entertaining
+- Internet - ARPANET Advanced Research Project Agency Network - Launched in 1969 - Network infrastructure connects computers around the world - o World Wide Web - Introduced in 1991 at the Center for Educational Nuclear Research (CERN) - Before 1991 the Internet was all text based - Web made it possible to include multimedia resources - $\circ$ First generation of the Web, Web 1.0 focused on linking existing information - Second generation of the Web, Web 2.0 evolved to support more dynamic content creation and social interaction.
+Facebook is a Web 2.0 application - Third generation of the Web, Web 3.0 focuses on computer generated information requiring less human interaction to locate and to integrate information. - Internet and the Web - Internet is the actual network.
+Made up of wires, cables, satellites, and rules for exchanging information between computers connected to the network. - Web is a multimedia interface to the resources available on the Internet - Uses of the Internet and the Web - Communicating - Shopping - Searching - Education (e-learning) - Entertainment o Providers